svm-zhang/AGOUTI/README.md

     -p example \
     -mlg 25

-This will produce a shredded assembly, example.shred.ctg.fasta, and a info file about the shred, example.shred.info.txt.
+This produces a shredded assembly: `example.ctg.fasta`, and a file of a format similar to Fasta: `example.shred.info.txt`.
+Each header gives IDs of sequences in the original assembly.
+Under each header is a list of pairs of shredded contigs and the length of gaps between them.
+A sequence without any gaps will be by itself, and NA are used for such cases.

 **It is very important to use this split assembly in the following reads-mapping and gene prediction.**

 ### SAM/BAM File

-Assuming you have a dataset of paired-end RNA-seq reads, `example.1.fq` and `example.2.fq`, and an initial assembly generated from an assembler of your favorite, `example.fasta`.
-You will first need to map the RNA-seq data against the assembly using a short-reads mapper, such as BWA.
+Assuming you have a dataset of paired-end RNA-seq reads, `example.1.fq` and `example.2.fq`, and an assembly generated from either an assembler of your favorite or shredded by AGOUTI, `example.fasta` or `example.ctg.fasta`.
+You will first need to map the RNA-seq data against the assembly using a short-reads mapper, such as Bowtie2 or BWA.
 For example,

     bwa index example.fasta
     bwa mem -M example.fasta example.1.fq example.2.fq | samtools view - > example.bam

-At the end of reads mapping, you will have the mapping results in BAM format.
-AGOUTI uses only uniquely mapped joining-pairs by checking mapping quality.
-For short-reads mappers such as BWA, Bowtie2, you can use mapping quality to tell unique or not, e.g. mapQ > 0.
-If the mapper you are using does not use quality to mark ambiguous mapping, then you can first process your SAM/BAM file and feed AGOUTI with the unique ones.
+This produces a mapping results in BAM format.
+AGOUTI uses this BAM file for scaffolding.
+More specifically, it reads the file and extracts joining-pairs.
+A joining-pair is defined as one with both ends mapped to different contigs.
+AGOUTI uses only uniquely mapped ones by checking mapping quality.
+Short-reads mappers such as BWA, Bowtie2 uses a non-zero mapping quality to define unique mapping.
+If the mapper you are using does not use quality to mark ambiguous mapping, then you must first process your SAM/BAM file before running AGOUTI.

+**Several more things worth of noting:**
+1. Please run samtools flagstat to get stats of the mapping, and looks particular for number of pairs mapped to different chromosomes.
+If none, then AGOUTI will not be able to do any scaffolding.
-**Please make sure the SAM/BAM is sorted by reads name, not coordinates.**
+2. Please make sure the BAM is sorted by reads name, not coordiantes.

 ### Gene Models